I put on my boots and open the door to my house and step outside. Immediately the blinding white strikes my eyes.

 It gets really cold up here and it takes a lot of gas to keep the house warm.
 I try everything I can to keep my heating bill down but it still costs about 5,000 yen a month in the winter.
 Gas is expensive in the winter, but there is no need for an air conditioner in the summer so maybe the cost evens out a little.

 Shipping: Shipping is something else that can add to the cost of living up here.
 Shipping things to Hokkaido is far more expensive than shipping in the rest of Japan.
 In fact, sometimes online stores won’t even ship to Hokkaido.

 Basically, there are a couple of things that cost more in Hokkaido but overall, I can save more money in Hokkaido.
-A big reason for that, is because it takes more effort to spend money here.
-Driving into town usually seems like too much of a hassle, so I don’t go shopping, eat at restaurants or go the bars much anymore.
+A big reason for that is because it takes more effort to spend money here.
+Driving into town usually seems like too much of a hassle, so I don’t go shopping, eat at restaurants or go to bars much anymore.